99designs/gqlgen/README.md

 }
 ```

-### Can I change the type of the ID from type Strings to Type Int?
+### Can I change the type of the ID from type String to Type Int?

 Yes!
 You can by remapping it in config as seen below: